2023 UEFA Under-19 EURO final tournament: All the fixtures and results | Under-19

 Article body

-Portugal sunk a ten-man Italy at Centenary Stadium in Ta'Qali to get Matchday 2 of the 2023 Under-19 EURO under way on Thursday.
-After an even first half, Joaquim Milheiro's side returned a different beast after the break, taking advantage of their extra man to clinically dispatch the Azzurrini.
+Spain dispatched Greece in a ruthless display to guarantee their 2023 UEFA European Under-19 Championship semi-finals berth, while Norway and Iceland drew.

-Marcin Brosz's well-drilled Poland eliminated hosts Malta in the late kick-off, a dramatic contest, which ended with both sides reduced to ten men.
-The result means Portugal are certain to finish top of Group A.
+Three early first-half goals in quick succession set the tone as José Lana’s Spain controlled their contest at Gozo Stadium.
+In the late game, Eggert Aron Guðmundsson's magnificent solo goal cancelled out Alwande Roaldsøy's penalty as Norway and Iceland's exciting encounter ended all square.
+Greece bowed out of the tournament.

-Group B continues on Friday, with the final round of matches set for Sunday 9 and Monday 10 July.
+The final round of matches are set for Sunday 9 and Monday 10 July.

 The Under-19 EURO groups